peristron/LI_poster/README.md

 - `DEEPSEEK_API_KEY`
 - `DEEPSEEK_MODEL`

-Without the DeepSeek key, LinkedIn, scheduling, CSV, and manual sayings features continue to work.
+Without the DeepSeek key, LinkedIn, scheduling, CSV, and manual content features continue to work.
 Only the AI workshop is disabled.

 ## 10. Connect the LinkedIn member account